Final report for SNE20-013-VT

 This project, a continuation of work started in 2018, built evaluation capacity among a cadre of 14 Extension educators and non-profit organization and public agency staff.
 It also conducted a needs assessment to identify topics where development of knowledge and skill among agricultural service providers in Vermont is needed to address ongoing sustainable agriculture issues.

-While the majority of Vermont's sustainable agriculture programming is well-received and well-attended by the farming community, a 2017 review of professional development priorities among Extension, NGO and agency personnel identified evaluation as a priority topic.
-Many indicated that they struggle to develop effective and efficient evaluation processes and tools that both meet funders' reporting requirements and that can help identify approaches and components of programs that are most effective at supporting on-farm changes.
-UVM Extension has not had an evaluation specialist or staff coordinator since 2005, leaving evaluation planning and curriculum development the responsibility of the faculty and staff delivering the programs.
+Evaluation Capacity: While the majority of Vermont's sustainable agriculture programming is well-received and well-attended by the farming community, a 2017 review of professional development priorities among Extension, NGO and agency personnel identified evaluation as a priority topic.
+Many service providers indicated that they struggle to develop effective and efficient evaluation processes and tools that both meet funders' reporting requirements and that can help identify approaches and components of programs that are most effective at supporting on-farm changes.
+UVM Extension has been without an evaluation specialist since 2005, leaving evaluation planning and curriculum development the responsibility of the faculty and staff delivering the programs.

 1) 14 Extension educators and non-profit personnel will use increased outcome evaluation knowledge and skills to improve programs designed to help 120 beginning farmers launch and grow farm enterprises that meet their business, stewardship and lifestyle goals, and help 120 established producers adopt nutrient management, cover crop and other production practices that support Vermont's new water quality goals.

 2) Additionally, the project director will conduct a stakeholder needs assessment in preparation for the 2021-2024 Vermont professional development project.

 Component 1: Building Evaluation Capacity